geostyler/geostyler/src/Component/Symbolizer/GraphicEditor/GraphicEditor.example.md

-This demonstrates the use of GraphicEditor.
+This demonstrates the use of `GraphicEditor`.

 ```jsx
 const React = require('react');